awslabs/aws-athena-query-federation/README.md

 tldr; Get Started:
 1. Ensure you have the [proper permissions/policies to deploy/use Athena Federated Queries](https://docs.aws.amazon.com/athena/latest/ug/federated-query-iam-access.html)
 1. Navigate to [Servless Application Repository](https://console.aws.amazon.com/serverlessrepo/home#/available-applications) and search for "athena-federation".
-Be sure to check thr box to show entries that require custom IAM roles.
+Be sure to check the box to show entries that require custom IAM roles.
 1. Look for entries published by the "Amazon Athena Federation" author.
 1. Deploy the application
 1. Go to the [Athena Console in us-east-1 (N. Virginia)](https://console.aws.amazon.com/athena/home) and create a workgroup called "AmazonAthenaPreviewFunctionality", any queries run from that workgroup will be able to use Preview features described in this repository.